MicrosoftDocs/architecture-center/docs/guide/mobile/mobile-start-here.md

 ## Best practices

 Automate your development lifecycle to ship faster and with more confidence.
-See these articles for information about CI/CD:
+See these articles for information about continuous integration and continuous delivery (CI/CD):

 - [Automate the lifecycle of your apps with continuous build and integration](/azure/developer/mobile-apps/continuous-integration?toc=/azure/architecture/toc.json&bc=/azure/architecture/_bread/toc.json)
 - [Automate the deployment and release of your mobile applications with continuous delivery services](/azure/developer/mobile-apps/continuous-delivery?toc=/azure/architecture/toc.json&bc=/azure/architecture/_bread/toc.json)